We do not knowingly collect or process data from anyone under the age of thirteen (13) years old.

 We take what we consider to be appropriate technical and organisational measures to guard against unauthorised or unlawful processing of your personal data and against accidental loss or destruction of, or damage to, your personal data.
 While no system is completely secure, we believe the measures implemented by the Site reduce our vulnerability to security problems to a level appropriate to the type of data involved.
 We have security measures in place designed to try to protect our user database and access to this database is restricted internally.
 However, it remains your responsibility:

 Where you have a user account for the Site:

-For example, if your email account or other account, e.g. Facebook account, is compromised this could allow access to your account with us if you have given us those details and/or permitted access through those accounts.
+For example, if your email account or other account, e.g., a social media account, is compromised this could allow access to your account with us if you have given us those details and/or permitted access through those accounts.
 If your email account is compromised it could be used to ask us to reset a password and gain access to your account with us.
 You should keep all of your account details secure.
 If you think that any of your accounts have been compromised you should change your account credentials with us, and in particular make sure any compromised account does not allow access to your account with us.
 You should also tell us as soon as you can so that we can try to help you keep your account secure and if necessary warn anyone else who could be affected.